 Make ggshield Part Of Your Workflow

 GitGuardian's ggshield can help you quickly find any secrets in your repos, local files, archives, and commits.
 The CLI tool can also help you avoid sharing your secrets in your CI pipeline, Docker files, and even dependencies.
 Automate your workflow with the help of Git Hooks and ggshield install.

-And now we are proud to help you find and fix vulnerabilities in your Infrastructure as Code files.
+We are proud to help you strengthen your active defense posture with Honeytokens.
+And help you do threat hunting with HasMySecretLeaked.
 While there are a lot of options and parameters you can use, at its heart, ggshield is a very straightforward tool, designed with the developer in mind, with a mission to make it easier for you to find and fix secrets sprawl.
-Sign up today to take advantage of GitGuardian from the comfort of the command line.